gpc91/BrnFkFrW/README.md

 # BrnFkFrW
 .Net Framework Brainfuck Interpreter.

+Allows for easy exansibility by providing interfaces that can be used to define custom tokens for use by the interpreter.

 Standard commands supported with the addition of command modifiers.

 Utilizes Serilog for logging events and errors.